adecarolis/GeminiWspr/README.md

 Changelog :
 v017a - Phase two of Telemetry.
 This implements the VE3GTC KISS Telemetry scheme, encoding data into the WSPR message Pwr/dBm field.
-It includes Orion State Machine and scheduler changes to enable the transmission of a secondary WSPR message carrying telemetry at hh:02, hh:12, hh:22, hh:32, hh:42 and hh:52. v0.16a - Phase one of Telemetry.
+It includes Gemini State Machine and scheduler changes to enable the transmission of a secondary WSPR message carrying telemetry at hh:02, hh:12, hh:22, hh:32, hh:42 and hh:52. v0.16a - Phase one of Telemetry.
 This update introduces some Telemetry Data structures and includes the encoding of the 5th and 6th
 Maidenhead Grid Square characters into the PWR/dBm field of the primary WSPR message using a scheme developed by VE3GTC.

 v0.15a - Minor code changes to improve WSPR TX timing.
-Modified the orion_scheduler() function to generate the PRIMARY_WSPR_TX_TIME_EV at (Second == 1) rather than (Second = 0) to reduce DT values.
-Addressed Issue #1 raised against Orion in GITHUB, by synchronizing the 1.46 second WSPR TX interrupt to the start of the WSPR transmission, by clearing TCNT1 and doing a Prescaler reset to zero the count.
+Modified the gemini_scheduler() function to generate the PRIMARY_WSPR_TX_TIME_EV at (Second == 1) rather than (Second = 0) to reduce DT values.
+Addressed Issue #1 raised against Gemini in GITHUB, by synchronizing the 1.46 second WSPR TX interrupt to the start of the WSPR transmission, by clearing TCNT1 and doing a Prescaler reset to zero the count.

-v0.14a - Orion Self calibration with Si5351a frequency correction using  a Huff-n-Puff Algorithm.
+v0.14a - Gemini Self calibration with Si5351a frequency correction using  a Huff-n-Puff Algorithm.
 Supports both External Interrupts and PinChangeInterrupts for GPS PPS signal and requires unused clock output from Si5351a to be wired to ATMEGA328p PIN D5, which is the external clock input for Timer1.
 Timer1 is used as a counter to sample a 3.2 Mhz calibration signal from the Si5351a.
 The GPS PPS signal is used as a time-base to implement a simple frequency counter.
 A ten second sample is used to measure the